long013/long013.github.io/_pages/about.md

 - [The XVIII European Association of Agricultural Economists (EAAE) Congress](https://www.ilr1.uni-bonn.de/eaaecongress2025/en), 2025.

 **Conference Abstract Reviewer**
-- [The Agricultural and Applied Economics Association (AAEA) Annual Meeting](https://www.aaea.org/meetings/2024-aaea-annual-meeting) in the area of “Production Economics”, 2024-2026.
+- [The 2024, 2025, and 2026 Agricultural and Applied Economics Association (AAEA) Annual Meeting](https://www.aaea.org/meetings/2024-aaea-annual-meeting) in the area of “Production Economics”, 2024-2026.

 **Conference Parallel Session Chair and Discussant**
 - [The 29th Annual Conference of European Association of Environmental and Resource Economists (EAERE)](http://www.eaere-conferences.org/index.php?y=2024) in the session of  “Theory models”, 2024.